Elmahrosa/Teos-Pharaoh-Portal/TESL.md

 ---

 ## 8. Termination
-Violation of this license results in **immediate termination** of rights granted herein.
+Violation of this license results in **immediate termination** of rights.
 All usage must cease upon termination.

 ---